databrary/policies/agreement-annex-III.md

 assigning them to files uploaded to Databrary.
-Databrary assigns all files a default release level of *Private*, so an Authorized Investigator must change the default *Private* release setting in order to share a file with people other than an Authorized Investigator\'s Affiliates or Authorized Investigators who are research collaborators on a specific dataset.
+Databrary assigns all files a default release level of *Private*, so an Authorized Investigator must change the default *Private* release setting in order to share a file with people other than an Authorized Investigator's Affiliates or Authorized Investigators who are research collaborators on a specific dataset.